 The criteria for admission to the European School Copenhagen have been set by the Municipality of Copenhagen.

 Presently, the European School Copenhagen has two language sections: a Danish language section and an English language section.
-In August 2019, the school is also planning to open a French language section.
+In August 2019, the school is also opening a French language section.

 The European School Copenhagen primarily admits pupils for school start in nursery class (børnehaveklasse).
 According to the Danish Primary Education Act, compulsory school attendance begins 1 August of the calendar year in which the child turns six.
 According to the law, a child may be admitted to nursery class in the calendar year in which it turns five before 1 October, if the parents request it and the child is considered ready to start school.